Exemption Certificate Management: The Complete Guide for Multi-State Businesses

 • Renewal tracking with configurable alerts โ€” proactively notifies customers and your team before certificates expire, with escalation for non-responses

-• Audit-ready reporting โ€” generates complete certificate portfolios by customer, date range, or certificate type on demand in hours, not days
+• Audit-ready reporting and dashboard โ€” generates complete certificate portfolios by customer, date range, or certificate type on demand in hours, not days; a real-time dashboard gives your team visibility into certificate status across all accounts and states without running manual reports

 • Full audit trail โ€” records who uploaded each document, when it was validated, what changed, and all communications with the customer